 For the purposes of documentation, the name of timer 1 is "timer1" and the name of timer 2 is "timer2".
-In practice the timers do not have to use this naming convention and normal naming rules will apply, i.e. the media name can't exceed sixteen characters and the template and ttf (true type font) need to be on the CF card.
+In practice the timers do not have to use this naming convention and normal naming rules will apply, i.e. the media name can't exceed sixteen characters and the template and ttf (true type font) need to be in the same storage location (CF or NAS).

-9.5.1.
+9.6.1.
 Up/Down Timer Parameter Configuration